Quick start

 Before starting

-As a start, we would like you to note that you have a delicate instrument in your hands.
+First, we want you to note that you have a delicate instrument in your hands.
 Our gamma-ray spectrometers contain a (relatively) fragile scintillation crystal at their core.
 This crystal and the device's electronics should always be handled with care.
 Dropping, hitting, or significant impact on the detector may result in the breaking of this crystal.
-Medusa has optimised the weight of the spectrometer systems while implementing a shock-absorbing layer that keeps the crystal stable.
+Medusa has optimized the weight of the spectrometer systems while implementing a shock-absorbing layer that keeps the crystal stable.
 However, improper use could lead to breaking an element in the system.
 Therefore, it is crucial that the detector is handled with care and that proper preparation has been taken before working with this system.

 UAV warning: You can use the detectors as drone detectors.
-However, confirming that the UAV platform is suitable for this weight is advised by testing with a dummy weight.
+However, testing with a dummy weight is advised to confirm that the UAV platform is suitable for this weight.
 Depending on the type of UAV you are using, the weight of this detector may be at the limit of what the UAV can handle.
 We have had many successful measurements with our detectors.
 However, before mounting the real detector, we always tested the platform with a dummy.
 There are reports of drones that crash when carrying their maximum load.
 This can have various causes, among which is the (weak) stiffness of the drones' frame (causing the IMUs to overcompensate) or magnetic interference (such as from little magnets incorporated in GPS antennas).
 Always make proper preparations when using the medusa spectrometer under a drone.

 If you are in doubt about the mounting, handling or other handling issues, please contact Medusa.
 Our support section is always happy to help you out and give advice on the use of spectrometer systems.